-There were two instances of known or probable grizzly bear mortality in or within 10 mi (16) km of the CYE (including BC) during 2021 (one yearling of unknown sex and one adult male).
-The adult male mortality was the result of defense of property by hound hunters in BC.
-The yearling was a probable natural mortality in the Yaak River.
-Two cubs classified as mortalities in 2018 when their mother was killed, were removed from the mortality list after it was determined that they survived into 2019 based on photographic and genetic evidence.
-Sixty-three instances of known and probable grizzly bear mortality from all causes were detected inside or near the CYE (excluding Canada) during 1982-2021 (Tables 1 and 10, Fig. 11).
-Forty-six were human-caused, 14 were natural mortality, and 3 were unknown cause.
-There were 20 instances of known grizzly bear mortality in Canada within 10 mi (16 km) of the CYE in the Yahk and South Purcell population units from 1982-2021 (Tables 1 and 10, Fig. 11).
+There were four instances of known or probable grizzly bear mortality in or within 10 mi (16) km of the CYE (including BC) during 2022 (one subadult female, 2 adult females, and one adult male).
+The subadult female was captured after several instances of killing chickens and approaching a resident that was standing on their porch and receiving a shot of bear spray prior to leaving.
+One adult female was killed in a vehicle collision, and another died of unknown causes but was believed to be a natural mortality.
+The individual was 25 years old.
+The adult male mortality was the result of defense of property.
+Sixty-seven instances of known and probable grizzly bear mortality from all causes were detected inside or near the CYE (excluding Canada) during 1982-2022 (Tables 1 and 10, Fig. 11).
+Forty-nine were human-caused, 14 were natural mortality in Canada within 10 mi (16 km) of the CYE in the Yahk and South Purcell population units from 1982-2022 (Tables 1 and 10, Fig. 11).
 Fifteen were human-caused and 5 were natural mortalities.